5.0

 Tips to Prevent or Reduce Bruising After a Massage

-- Hydrate well: Before and after your massage to aid tissue repair
+• Hydrate well: Drink water before and after your massage to aid tissue repair.

-What to Do If You Bruise After a Massage
+What to Do if You Get a Bruise After a Massage

 Alternatives to Deep Tissue Massage